sinamajidian/10xpipline/hap10/readme.md

 ## Installation on LINUX

-1. Freely download the MATLAB Runtime R2019a (9.6) for free from [here](http://ssd.mathworks.com/supportfiles/downloads/R2019a/Release/3/deployment_files/installer/complete/glnxa64/MATLAB_Runtime_R2019a_Update_3_glnxa64.zip)
+1. Download the MATLAB Runtime R2019a (9.6) for free from [here](http://ssd.mathworks.com/supportfiles/downloads/R2019a/Release/3/deployment_files/installer/complete/glnxa64/MATLAB_Runtime_R2019a_Update_3_glnxa64.zip)

 2- Unzip it using `unzip MATLAB_Runtime_R2019a_Update_3_glnxa64.zip`